brimdata/zed/zeek/Reading-Zeek-Log-Formats.md

-Other than Zed, Zeek provides one of the richest data typing systems available and therefore such records typically need no adjustment to their data types once they've been read in as-is.
+Other than Zed, Zeek provides one of the richest data typing systems available and therefore such records typically need no adjustment to their data types once they've been read in as is.
 The
 [Zed/Zeek Data Type Compatibility](Data-Type-Compatibility.md) document
 provides further detail on how the rich data types in Zeek TSV map to the equivalent [rich types in Zed](../docs/formats/zson.md#33-primitive-values).